HexAirbot/HexNanoController_Android/README.md

 8.Connect your android device

-9.Right click on the project and select [Run As] > [Android Application] to actually run the app on your device
+9.Right click on the project and select 'Run As' > 'Android Application' to actually run the app on your device

 ##Development
-The FlexBot Project is open source.To contribute, you can send a pull request on Github, or share your idea to the [forum](http://makedesignshare.com)
+The FlexBot Project is open source.To contribute, you can send a pull request on Github, or share your idea to the [forum](http://makedesignshare.com).

 ##Support